Otaviopeixoto1/Otaviopeixoto1.github.io/_portfolio/3DPixelArt.md

 }
 {% endhighlight %}

-<p> This results in stable pixels but we can see the camera snapping, causing a slight stuttering effect:</p>
+<p> This results in stable pixels but we can still see the camera snapping, causing a slight stuttering effect:</p>
-{% include video id="SYyWcx-E5rI " provider="youtube" %}
+{% include video id="5ASobBteB7A" provider="youtube" %}

 <p> The final stable and smooth result can be obtained by rendering the previous result into a quad and then setting up a secondary camera to render that quad with one pixel of extra margin and then offset this camera by the difference between original and snapped coordinate:</p>